-Does Aruba have sargassum seaweed problem?
+Does Aruba have a sargassum seaweed problem in 2022?
 This should be your first question if you are a beach lover planning a trip to Aruba.
 In fact, if you’re considering a vacation to any Caribbean destination, you should be aware of the current sargassum seaweed conditions.

 In January 2018, a significant amount of brown seaweed known as sargassum engulfed the shoreline of several Caribbean islands, turning their once-pristine white sand beaches into brown, stinging places.